ros2/ros2_documentation/source/Installation/Dashing/Linux-Install-Debians.rst

 --------------------------------------

 By default the RMW implementation ``FastRTPS`` is used.
-If using Ardent OpenSplice is also installed.

-To install support for OpenSplice or RTI Connext on Bouncy:
+To install support for OpenSplice or RTI Connext:

 .. code-block:: bash